-Davie County Social Services employee faces assault, communicating threats charges - Salisbury Post
+Davie County Social Services employee faces assault, child abuse charges - Salisbury Post

-Davie County Social Services employee faces assault, communicating threats charges
+Davie County Social Services employee faces assault, child abuse charges

 CHINA GROVE — A Davie County Social Services employee was charged this weekend with assault following a disturbance call at her China Grove home.

-The Rowan County Sheriff’s Office charged Annette Nicolle Lambert, 46, of the 700 block of Lake Wright Road, with misdemeanor simple assault, misdemeanor assault on a child under 12 and misdemeanor communicating threats.
+The Rowan County Sheriff’s Office charged Annette Nicolle Lambert, 46, of the 700 block of Lake Wright Road, with misdemeanor simple assault, misdemeanor assault on a child under 12, misdemeanor child abuse and misdemeanor communicating threats.
 Deputies responded Saturday night to the home after a call regarding a disturbance and violence at the home.

 When deputies arrived, they were told Lambert “was having mental issues,” said Sheriff’s Office spokesman Maj.
 John Sifford.